St Juliot Church, Cornwall

 Hardy visited St Juliot and stayed at the Old Rectory, now a luxury B&B, while surveying the church.
 Staying with the rector at the time was his sister-in-law Emma Gifford.
 The pair fell in love, and spent long hours exploring the area around St Juliot, Emma riding and Thomas striding along at her side.
 The couple married four years later, and Thomas Hardy wrote a novel about their courtship entitled 'A Pair of Blue Eyes'.

 Sadly, the marriage proved to be an unhappy one, though Hardy launched a successful literary career.
 When Emma Hardy died in 1912 Thomas returned to St Juliot and erected a memorial to Emma in the church.
 He seems to have been deeply affected by remorse, and wrote several poems in honour of his dead wife.
 In fact, he was so full of remorse that it seems to have affected his second marriage rather badly.

-The Hardy connection with St Julitta's church was strengthened by the Hardy Society, who gave the church a beautifully engraved window to mar the Millennium.
-The window was designed by Simon Whistler and depicts scenes from Hardy's travels from Dorchester to St Juliot, his writing desk, and his architect's tools.
-It also shows scenes fro two poems set in the area; 'Under the Waterfall' and 'On Beeny Cliff'.
+The Hardy connection with St Julitta's church was strengthened by the Hardy Society, who gave the church a beautifully engraved window to mark the Millennium.
+The window was designed by Simon Whistler and depicts scenes from Hardy's travels from Dorchester to St Juliot, his writing desk, and his architect tools.
+It also shows scenes from two poems set in the area; 'Under the Waterfall' and 'On Beeny Cliff'.